 NOVENA DAY 4

-As I watch the sparrows and martin building their nests in the spring,
+As I watch the sparrows and martins building their nests in the spring,

 I think, Lord, of the home you have prepared for me